Mike Danton: Return to professional hockey (2011–2017)

 On July 28, 2011, Danton announced on his Twitter account that he had signed with a Swedish professional club for the 2011–12 season.
 The following day, this was confirmed to be the Division 1 club IFK Ore.
 The club explained that "We're obviously aware of his background but it was years ago".
 The club further explained that Danton's playing knowledge was the reason why the club chose to acquire him.
 The club made him team captain upon his arrival in Sweden.

 On September 18, 2011, while playing his first game for Ore, Danton saved teammate and linemate Marcus Bengtsson's life using skills he learned in prison.
 Following a hard hit, Bengtsson's head struck the ice, and he started convulsing.
 Danton waited for his teammate's mouth to release before using his hand to prevent Bengtsson from choking on his own tongue.
 Ore won the game 4–3 against Söderhamn/Ljusne HC.
 Playing in 27 games, Danton scored 16 goals and 25 assists for a total of 41 points.

-On December 17, 2011, following Ore's failure to reach the spring series called "Allettan", Orli Znojmo of the Erste Bank Eishockey Liga announced the signing of Danton.
+On December 17, 2011, following Ore's failure to reach the spring series called "Allettan", Orli Znojmo of the Erste Bank Eishockey Liga announced their signing of Danton.
 He spent the remainder of the season with the South Moravian club.

-On May 20, 2012, Coventry Blaze of the Elite Ice Hockey League announced the signing of Danton, although his place at the club was brought to an abrupt end due to the UK Border Agency twice rejecting his application for a UK entry visa.
+On May 20, 2012, Coventry Blaze of the Elite Ice Hockey League announced their signing of Danton, although his place at the club was brought to an abrupt end due to the UK Border Agency twice rejecting his application for a UK entry visa.

 On September 29, 2012, after the departure of defenseman Dean Moore and forward Bill Keenan to IF Sundsvall of HockeyAllsvenskan, Kramfors-Alliansen of the Swedish Division 1 league signed Danton to a one-year contract.

 On January 9, 2013, Danton signed a contract with the HC ’05 Banská Bystrica in the Slovak Extraliga.
 He then started the 2013–14 season playing for Beibarys Atyrau in Kazakhstan.
 After complaining about breaches in his contract, he had it terminated and moved to HSC Csíkszereda in Romania.

 On January 24, 2014, Danton signed for Ciarko PBS Bank KH Sanok of the Polish Hockey League, until the end of the season.
 With Sanok, he won the 2013–14 playoff championship.
 He re-signed for both the 2014–15 and 2015–16 seasons.
 Due to financial difficulty, the team did not compete in the 2016–17 season, so Danton went back to North America, signing with Rivière-du-Loup 3L of the LNAH.
 After one season in the LNAH, he retired from professional hockey.